61%

 This build is based around survivability.
 Between masteries, runes and items, your Drain should be healing you for 109% of the damage dealt at max level, and your other spells for 29%!
 This build does sacrifice some of the damage you have with Build 1, but grants considerably improved survivability and has a spell bubble from Banshee's Veil to prevent interruption during your channels.
 Banshee's Veil is far superior to Cleanse and Quicksilver Sash on Fiddlesticks!
 After all, only Banshee's Veil can keep the enemy from interrupting your channels.

 This build gives you a slower jungling speed and less potent ganks as compared to Build 1, but since you're still building your Rabadon's Deathcap fairly early on, you're still a potent jungler, just less so as before.
-Again, replace Zhonya's Hourglass with an Abyssal Scepter or Void Staff if you're up against AP heavy or bulky teams.
+Again, replace Zhonya's Hourglass with an Abyssal Mask or Void Staff if you're up against AP heavy or bulky teams.

 When laning with this build